 Meets are licenced at different “Levels” 1 being the highest.

 Meets at this level include long course (50m pools) National, Regional and County Championships.

 Meets at this level include short course (25m pools) National, Regional and County Championships.

 To enable athletes to achieve times suitable for entry into Regional and County Championships and other Meets at Level 1 or Level 2.

 For the development of inexperienced athletes and those seeking to compete outside their own club environment.
 Times recorded are suitable for entry into County Championships where acceptable to the County concerned, and Meets at Level 3.

 Times are not acceptable for entry into Regional and National Events.

-County championships are held each year in February over 2 weekends, these are known as the N&Ds and are held at Sunderland Aquatic Centre (although this might change for 2019 due to pool closure for repairs).
+County championships are held each year in February over 2 weekends, these are known as the N&Ds and are usually held at the Sunderland Aquatic Centre.
 There are also some Team events held at these championships which are generally on a Saturday on a separate date to the individual championships.
 Not every club enters the team events as they are by age group and Clubs may have insufficient swimmers in the specified groups.

 To enter the N&Ds the swimmer must have achieved a minimum qualification time in each event.
 Once the time is met then the swimmer will be able to enter and the only reason for rejection from the event is if the times have not been met.